bigDP/javascriptScraping/README.md

 # javascriptScraping

-scraping from web pages phones or emails by using JS in the browser counsole.
+scraping from web pages phones or emails by using JS in the browser counsole. taking all the phones of email to new webpage in the format of list.

-need healp with that conntact me by email!
+need help with that conntact me by email!

 enjoy!